Weeks-UNC/RNAvigate/docs/loading-data.md

 An arbitrary keyword is useful if you are loading 2 or more of the same data type into a single sample.
 Arbitrary keywords must follow some simple rules:

-1. Cannot already be a data keyword
+1. Cannot conflict with a given sample's other data keywords.
 2. Cannot be `inherit` or `keep_inherited_defaults`
 3. Cannot consist only of valid nucleotides: `AUCGTaucgt`
 4. Cannot start with a number: `0123456789`
-5. Cannot contain any symbols accept underscore: `!@#$%^&`, etc.
-6. Cannot contain spaces or tabs
+5. Must only contain numbers, letters and underscores.

-If an arbitrary data keyword is used, a dictionary must be provided, specifying the standard data keyword to use for parsing inputs, and any other options.
+If an arbitrary data keyword is used, a dictionary must be provided, specifying the standard data keyword to use for parsing inputs.

 Example: